highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 ## OpenTelemetry Collector

 The OpenTelemetry Collector is a vendor-agnostic proxy for receiving, processing, and exporting telemetry data.
+The [OpenTelemetry specification](https://opentelemetry.io/docs/specs/otel/) defines the data format implemented by the collector.
+The collector has streamlined components to control the data ingest, processing, and export to other destinations.
+The open source ecosystem continues to add new components to the collector, providing support for new ingest formats and new storage backends.

+Leveraging existing OpenTelemetry receivers can significantly streamline the process of collecting telemetry data by reducing the need for custom parsing and transformation logic.
+Receivers are purpose-built to handle specific data formats, ensuring compatibility with OpenTelemetry’s internal processing pipeline and reducing engineering overhead.
+By using a pre-built receiver, you benefit from community support, ongoing maintenance, and optimizations that improve efficiency and reliability.
+Compared to manual ingestion or custom-built processors, receivers provide a standardized approach that minimizes errors, enhances performance, and simplifies integration with other observability tools.

-To integrate Firehose, you need to use a custom receiver that can interpret Firehose-formatted payloads.
+One such receiver is the AWS Firehose receiver.
+To integrate Firehose, you just need to use a custom receiver that can interpret Firehose-formatted payloads.
 Thankfully, as of October 2024, a firehose receiver has been implemented in the `opentelemetry-collector-contrib` collector image.

 ## Custom Receivers